simp/pupmod-simp-simp_ad/README.md

 ### What simp_ad affects

-The ``simp_ad`` module is quite minimal at the moment, it can only join and remove hosts from an IPA domain.
+The ``simp_ad`` module is quite minimal at the moment, it can only join and remove hosts from an AD domain.

 ## Usage